kynan/nbstripout/README.rst

     nbstripout --keep-output

-To mark special cells so that the output is not striped, set the ``"keep_output": true`` metadata on the cell.
+To mark special cells so that the output is not stripped, set the ``"keep_output": true`` metadata on the cell.
 To do this, select the "Edit Metadata" Cell Toolbar, and then use the "Edit Metadata" button on the desired cell to enter something like::